 If the consideration in a contract includes a variable amount, estimates the amount of consideration to which it will be entitled in exchange for transferring the service to the customer.
-The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of camulative revenue recognised will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
+The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognised will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
 The Company recognizes changes in the estimated amount of variable consideration in the period in which the change occurs.
-Some contracts for the sale of service provide customers with volume rebates and pricing incentives, which give rise to variable consideration.
+Some

 The Company provides retrospective volume rebates and pricing incentives to certain customers once the quantity of products purchased during the period exceeds a threshold specified in the contract.
 Rebates are offset against amounts payable by the customer.
-To estimate the variable consideration for the expected future rebates, the Company applies the most likely amount method for contracts with more than one volume threshold at the reshold.
-The selected method that best predicts the amount of variable consideration is primarily driven by the number of volume thresholds. contained in the contract.
-The Company then applies the requirements on constraining estimates of variable consideration and recognises a refund liability for the expected future rebates.
+To estimate the variable consideration for the expected future rebates, the Company applies the most likely amount method for contracts with a single-volume threshold and the expected value method for contracts with more than one volume threshold.
+The selected method that best predicts the amount of variable consideration is primarily